fanaimi/unity-vr-bowling/README.md

 	* start with DIRECTIONAL LIGHT (kinda like sun), play with SOFT SHADOWS, COLOR, INTENSITY
 	* can use POINT LIGHT or SPOTLIGHT

-* STATIC LIGHT AND POST PROCESSING
+* STATIC LIGHTS AND POST PROCESSING
 	* create, size a position a plane
 	* create a new material and call it glow-something :), drag it onto the plane
 	* in the material, check "Emission", define a color